Is there anyone better to play a round with than a mid-handicapper? The easy answer: no.

 Manufacturers are coming out with new innovations in club design and composition every few years, and, yes, while some of these so-called “innovations” are actually just specious selling points, many of them actually will have a significantly positive impact on how far, true, and accurate your shots are going to be.

-Frankly, if you’ve had your irons for a few years, and are on the fence about keeping them, you should dump those guys.
-You’ll be amazed at what some of these clubs can do to your game.
+Frankly, if you’ve had your golf irons for a few years, and are on the fence about keeping them, you should dump those guys.
+You’ll be amazed at what some of these golf clubs can do to your performance.
 You could be hitting ten, maybe even twenty yards further with a new set of irons, and who doesn’t want that?

 Nope!
 No. Sorry, no.

-The simple truth here is that irons with “pro” or “tour” in the title are likely to adversely impact your game.
-They’re going to give you much less forgiveness on your shot, and they’re going to run your bank account dry, all for naught.
+The simple truth here is that irons with “pro” or “tour” in the title are likely to adversely impact your score.
+These irons are simply going to give you much less forgiveness on your shot, and they’re going to run your bank account dry, all for naught.

 In the end, the goal isn’t to buy “the best” set of irons, it’s to buy the best set of irons for your skill set and abilities, and we mid handicappers just have different skill sets and abilities than the pros.
 Nothing wrong with that.

-Should I be afraid to spend big on a new set of irons?
+Should I be afraid to spend big on a new set of golf irons?

 That said, some clubs are of course going to give you better value than others.
 On this list, the best value, frankly, are those Cobra King F8s – just a lovely set of clubs, and they’re going to give you top value for the price.

-Mid handicappers need to be looking (1) at the shape of the club head, as I’ve said, and (2) also at the material of the shaft.
+Mid handicappers need to be looking (1) at the shape of the club, as I’ve said, and (2) also at the material of the shaft.
 Anything else – like for example, the Cobra King F8’s electronic monitoring system – is an added bonus.

-I’m looking at buying a new set of irons and have a particular model in mind, but I don’t see them on this list.
-How do I know that they’re a good buy?
+I’m looking at buying a new set of golf irons and have a particular model in mind, but I don’t see them on this list.
+How do I know that irons are a good buy?

 Again, the main things you’re going to want to look for as a mid-handicapper is the weight distribution on the head of the club.
 If it’s not a cavity back iron, it’s probably not for you.